General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime: Introduction

-Besides from the effect of the spin parameter $a$, several authors previously considered the contribution of the motion of the lens (central) object to the total deflection angle in Schwarzschild spacetime.
-In particular when the lens object is moving radially with velocity $v$, the total deflection angle is characterized by the overall scaling factor $1 - v$ with respect to the total deflection angle in the case of a static lens object; see e.g., \cite{pyne_birkinshaw1993,frittelli2003,wucknitz_sperhake2004}.
-However, some authors claimed that the overall scaling factor is $1 - 2v$; see e.g., \cite{capozziello_etal1999,sereno2002}.
-It is worthwhile re-examining and settling this discrepancy from another viewpoint.
+While from a kinematic point of view, several authors considered the contribution of the motion of the lens object to the total deflection angle in the context of Schwarzschild spacetime.
+When the lens object is moving radially with velocity $v$, the total deflection angle $\alpha_{\rm radial}$ is characterized by the overall scaling factor depending on the radial velocity $v$ with respect to the total deflection angle $\alpha_{\rm static}$ in the case of a static lens.
+However, a discrepancy exists in the expression of the overall scaling factor; $1 - v$ by e.g.\cite{pyne_birkinshaw1993,frittelli2003,wucknitz_sperhake2004}, and $1 - 2v$ by, e.g.,\cite{capozziello_etal1999,sereno2002}.
+To solve the geodesic equation of the light ray, Pyne and Birkinshaw\cite{pyne_birkinshaw1993} developed the method which is generalization of the Sachs-Wolfe technique\cite{sachs_wolfe1967}.
+Frittelli\cite{frittelli2003} simply used the standard aberration formula derived from the Lorentz transformation and converted the angle $\theta$.
+Wucknitz and Sperhake\cite{wucknitz_sperhake2004} calculated the null geodesic equation by using the coordinate transformation (the Lorentz transformation.
+While, Capozziello {\it et al}\cite{capozziello_etal1999} directly integrated the second-order null geodesic equation with the vector potential due to the moving mass, and Sereno\cite{sereno2002} computed the aberration effect based on the thin lens approximation of gravitational lensing and the refraction index which includes the vector potential of the mass current.
+Currently the contribution of the velocity of the lens object to the path of the light ray is observable by VLBI; for instance, the effect of the motion of Jupiter on the light ray from the quasar J0842+1835, $51 ~\mu{\rm as}$, has been observed by VLBA\cite{kopeikin2003}.